57 Environmental Practices

 56. Horizontal silos have a roof or covering and sit on a concrete pad instead of directly on the soil

-Managing plastic farm waste to avoid burning or burying
+Managing plastic farm waste

-Read more about Reducing and Recycling Plastics:
+Read more about Reducing and Recycling Plastics

 57. Chemical containers and other plastic waste (e.g. twine, bale wrap, silage covers, feed bags, etc.):